slaclab/paws/README.rst

 for rapid development and deployment of stand-alone applications for a wide variety of experimental control and data processing tasks.

-A separate package, `qtpaws`, provides a `Qt`-based GUI for `paws`.
-`qtpaws` provides interfaces to the pure Python API, along with interactive viewing of results in real time.

 Documentation